gy6543721/SimpleRecipe/README.md

 # SimpleRecipe
 Native Android Application written in Kotlin.
-Based on MVVM structure, support English and Japanese.
+Using MVVM structure and Dependency Injection, support English and Japanese.
 <br>
 <br>